jooyoungseo/jladown/README.md

 ### For RStudio users

-For RStudio users, as long as `jladown` is installed, you can use the package most easily by creating a new project.
+For RStudio users, as long as `jladown` is installed, we recommend to create a new project which contains the file used for the contents of the manuscript (in `index.Rmd`, described more below) and other files used to render the file.

 1. From within RStudio, select “File” -\> “New Project” -\> “New Directory” and then select the *Journal of Learning Analytics*